UK Shared Prosperity Fund - supporting local business

 Bridging the digital divide

-The London E-Business Support Programme, led by Enfield-Enterprise, received £2,858,421.00 to deliver a comprehensive digital skills programme for London’s SMEs.
+The LONDON E-Business Support Programme, led by Enfield Enterprise, received £3,373,001.00 to deliver a comprehensive digital skills programme for London’s SMEs.
 It aims to drive businesses’ growth, resilience and sustainability, in particular responding to the pandemic’s impact, through effectively integrating technologies into daily business practice.

-Operating through Business for London, a consortium of seven of London’s established business support organisations, the programme offers diagnostics, training, one-to-one support and tailored networking measures, with focus on maximising female, Black, disabled and Asian and minority ethnic-owned businesses’ participation.
+Operating through Business for London, a consortium of established business support organisations, the programme offers diagnostics, one-to-one support and access to learning resources.
+With a focus on maximising the participation of female-owned, ethnic minority-owned and disabled-owned businesses.

 Growing the social economy

-MedCity will work with seven London boroughs hosting London’s Innovation Districts to grow a community-driven social economy, actively addressing entrenched health and wealth inequalities.
+MedCity, in collaboration with a consortium of seven London boroughs (Camden, Hackney, Hammersmith and Fulham, Islington, Lambeth, Southwark, and Tower Hamlets) is hosting London’s Innovation Districts to grow a community-driven social economy, actively addressing entrenched health and wealth inequalities.

-Targeted business support will include outreach, challenge-based events, incubation, mentoring, acceleration and grant-giving.
-Knowledge exchange and networking will connect entrepreneurs with researchers, businesses and commissioners to ensure lasting impact in this emerging ecosystem.
+Targeted business support includes startup support, acceleration and grant-giving.
+The programme connects entrepreneurs with researchers, businesses and commissioners to ensure lasting impact in this emerging ecosystem.

-Power Up, Big Issue Invest's accelerator programme for early-stage social enterprises, receives £988,994.37 via UKSPF.
-This four-month initiative offers intensive non-financial assistance, from mentoring and business support to training workshops and networking opportunities.
+Power Up is Big Issue Invests accelerator programme for early-stage social enterprises.
+It has received £1,323,994.37 to offer four months of intensive non-financial assistance.
+This includes mentoring and business support to training workshops and networking opportunities.
 It also offers possible access to grant funding.

 Property Advice Service

-With a grant of £750,000.00, the Property Advice Service by London Business Partnership offers a one-stop shop for London SME’s navigating challenging business rates, leases and energy costs.
+With a grant of £950,000 the Property Advice Service by London Business Partnership Ltd offers a one-stop shop for and potential entrepreneurs as well as existing London SME’s to help navigate challenging commercial property issues relating to business rates, rate reliefs, leases, leases negotiation and other issues associated with being a commercial tenant.

-The service offers free support and training through masterclasses, one-to-one sessions and expert guidance covering issues tailored to sector-specific issues and business and property types.
+The service offers free support and advice through online masterclasses, one-to-one sessions with property specialists and expert guidance covering issues tailored to sector-specific issues and business and property types.

 Low Carbon